jordibruin/Swift-Charts-Examples/README.md

 - [ ] Multi-language Support
 - [ ] Make all charts accesssible

 See the [open issues](https://github.com/jordibruin/SwiftChartExamples/issues) if you think anything is missing from this list.
+You can also contact me on [Twitter](https://www.twitter.com/jordibruin) if you have any suggestions or feedback.

 ## Chart Types